yyccbb/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Tutor**: A teaching assistant for CS2103T
 * **Student**: A student taking CS2103T
-* **Tag**: A label that can be attached to the student.
-It is used to mark the attendance for a specific week.
+* **Tag**: A label that can be attached to the student/TA.
+It can represent a Tutorial Group, Attendance or Assignment.
-* **Attendance Status**: The current state of a student's attendance.
+* **Tag Status**: The current status of a student's tag.
+More details can be found in the User Guide.
-* **Contact Entry**: Contact information of either a student or a tutor, containing the name, phone number, email.
-For students, they also have an attendance status.
+* **Contact Entry**: Contact information of either a student or a TA, containing the name, ID, phone number, email.

 --------------------------------------------------------------------------------------------------------------------
 ## **Appendix: Planned Enhancements**